story-ai/story-ai.github.io/maths.md

       text:
         - >-
-          1. Develop fluent knowledge, skills and understanding of mathematical methods and concepts
+          1. Develop fluent knowledge, skills and understanding of mathematical methods and concepts.
+        - >-

-          2. Acquire, select and apply mathematical techniques to solve problems
+          2. Acquire, select and apply mathematical techniques to solve problems.
+        - >-

-          3. Reason mathematically, make deductions and inferences and draw conclusions
+          3. Reason mathematically, make deductions and inferences and draw conclusions.
+        - >-
           4. Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.
       image: